 People with chronic hepatic encephalopathy have better recovery

 rates than those with the acute version of the condition.
 The rate of recovery

 increases if treatment is given before the condition gets worse.

 Complications that may be irreversible include:

 - organ failure

-- avoid drinking alcohol, or consume alcohol in moderation
+- Avoid drinking alcohol, or consume alcohol in

-- washing your hands well after using the bathroom or changing a diaper
+- Wash your hands well after using the bathroom or

-- avoiding close contact with someone diagnosed with viral hepatitis
+- Avoid close contact with people diagnosed with